Author: Paul K. Lee

 Some were separated on their way to the South.
 Adults had to carry luggage containing clothes, pots and pans, rice and some dry food.
 Some women carried their babies on their backs besides carrying their luggage.
 Young children were supposed to hang on to their mothers’ skirts or to the hands of their elder siblings.
 But in the stream of refugees and in the chaotic situation being pushed and pulled or running for shelter when they were attacked, or rushing to the boats or climbing up onto the ships, they let go of each other’s hands.

-- Chahee Lee Stanfield, a 79-year old Korean-American divided family member in Chicago and long-time grassroots advocate for family reunions
+- Chahee Lee Stanfield, a Korean-American divided family member in Chicago born in 1940 and long-time grassroots advocate for family reunions

 Historical context: the separation of families during the Korean War and Korean immigration to the U.S.